kai-neuhaus/OCT_file_tools/README.md

 You need to correctly interpret the `dtype` to get the right number format which can be obtained from the xml fields
 @Type and @BytesPerPixel.
 Otherwise you will need to consult `Header.xml` directly.

+#Caveats
+**Specifically not all parameters are the same or present between all systems.**

+The Header.xml contains a field `Instrument.Model` which could be used to capture differences between systems.

+**The function `demo_printing_parameters` may need to be edited depending on what parameters are available in your Header.xml**

+**Also the parameters may depend on the configuration used.**

+In the best case you get a KeyError if a parameter is missing or has a different name.

+Then you must identify the relevant parameter in the Header.xml yourself and change the your own code.